Fetal Movement Myths Debunked: What’s Normal in Pregnancy

 Can Fetal Movement Indicate the Baby’s Health Status?

 Yes, fetal movement can indicate your baby’s health status.
 Regular movements suggest normal development, while reduced activity may signal potential issues.
-Always consult your healthcare provider if you notice significant changes in your baby’s movements.
+Consult your healthcare provider if you notice significant changes in your baby’s movements.

 Is It Normal for Fetal Movement to Decrease as Pregnancy Progresses?